OctopusDeploy/blog/blog/2019-11/octopus-cloud-v2-why-kubernetes/index.md

 3. [Azure App Services](#azure-app-services).
 4. [Kubernetes](#Kubernetes).

-As we review the options, remember, this is what we found for our circumstances and the constraints we faced at the time.
-These findings are probably incorrect (or at best only correct for our specific set of inputs), and our decisions may have been very different if we’d approached this at a different moment in time.
+As we review the options, please keep in mind, these were our opinions formed based on our circumstances and constraints at the time.
+These findings are probably incorrect (or at best only correct for our specific set of inputs), and our decisions may have been different if we’d approached this at a different moment in time.
 Consider yourself disclaimered.

 ### Option 1: Single multi-tenant server {#single-multi-tenant-server}